SDSU Entrepreneurship Curriculum

 But real entrepreneurship at San Diego State University is much more.
 We believe that entrepreneurship is vital to sustaining and growing our communities and adding jobs.
 And it starts with a strong blend of education and experiential learning that teaches you lifelong skills like problem solving, innovative and creative thinking, feasibility assessment, written and oral communication, team building and perhaps co-creation.

-With support from the university as a whole, the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business invite you to explore SDSU's undergraduate and graduate entrepreneurial programs.
+With support from the university as a whole, the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business invite you to explore SDSU's undergraduate program and graduate program entrepreneurial programs.

 Join us at San Diego State University and begin the journey on your entrepreneurial life.